SymfonyCasts/doctrine-queries/sfcasts/raw-sql-queries.md

 # Raw SQL Queries

-The QueryBuilder is fun to use and *super* powerful, but if you're writing a really complex query, it might be tough to figure out how to work it into the QueryBuilder.
-If you're writing a crazy query, you're probably fetching a few specific columns anyway, so the QueryBuilder is a little less beneficial to you.
-If you find yourself in this situation, you can always resort to writing *raw* SQL.
-Let's take a look at how we do that.
+The QueryBuilder is fun to use *and* powerful.
+But if you're writing a *super* complex query... it might be tough to figure out how to work it into the QueryBuilder.
+If you find yourself in this situation, you can always resort to just... writing *raw* SQL!
+I wouldn't make this my *first* choice - but there's no *huge* benefit to spending hours trying to adapt a well-written SQL query into a query builder.

+## The Connection Object

-To start, we need to comment out our `->createQueryBuilder()` query.
-Then, we're going to need a low-level Doctrine connection object.
+Let's see how raw SQL queries work.
+To start, comment out the `->createQueryBuilder()` query.
+Then, we need to fetch the low-level Doctrine `Connection` object.
 We can get that with `$conn = $this->getEntityManager()->getConnection()`.
-And we can also toss `dd($conn)` on the end so we can see it.
-Head over and refresh and... awesome!
-We get this `Doctrine\DBAL\Connection` object.
+Toss `dd($conn)` onto the end so we can see it.

+Head over,refresh and... awesome!
+We get a `Doctrine\DBAL\Connection` object.

-Doctrine is actually two main parts.
+The Doctrine library is actually *two* main parts.
 There's a lower-level part called "DBAL", which stands for "Database Abstraction Library".
-This acts as a wrapper around PHP's native PDO ("PHP Data Object") and adds some features on top of it.
-So if you want to make queries *directly*, this lower-level object will let you do that.
-The *other* part of Doctrine that we've been dealing with so far is the higher-level part called the "ORM "or "Object Relational Mapper".
-That's when you get back data, and you put it onto objects.
-For this raw SQL query, we're going to deal with this connection object directly.
+This acts as a wrapper around PHP's native PDO and adds some features on top of it.

+The *second* part of Doctrine is what we've been dealing with so far: it's is the higher-level part called the "ORM "or "Object Relational Mapper".
+That's when you query by selecting classes and properties... and get back objects.

-We'll start with a simple query here.
+For this raw SQL query, we're going to deal with the lower-level `Connection` object directly.

+## Writing & Executing the Query

 Say `$sql = 'SELECT * FROM fortune_cookie'`.
-At the moment, this is just normal SQL (I'm using MySQL behind the scenes).
-I used `fortune_cookie` for the table name because I know that, by default, Doctrine underscores my entities to make table names.
-Then we have `SELECT *`... all the normal SQL stuff.
-Once we have that, we're going to create a statement with `$stmt = $conn->prepare()`, and then we'll pass this `$sql`.
-This creates a statement object, which is similar to how we create a query object with QueryBuilder.
-It's just an object that is ultimately going to use to execute the query.
-To actually execute the query, we can say `$result = $stmt->executeQuery()`.
-Finally, to get the actual data off of the results, you can say `dd(result->)` and there's a number of methods to choose from here.
-Let's use `fetchAllAssociative()`.
-This will fetch all of the rows and give them to us as an associative array.
-If we head over and check this out... perfect!
-We get 20 rows for each of the 20 fortune cookies in the system, and this is literally just the raw data coming from the database.
+Yup, this is a boring normal SQL query.
+I used `fortune_cookie` for the table name because I know that, by default, Doctrine *underscores* my entities to make table names.

+Now that we have the query string, we need to create a `Statement` with `$stmt = $conn->prepare()` and pass `$sql`.

+This creates a `Statement` object... which is kind of like the `Query` object we would create with the `QueryBuilder` by saying `->getQuery()` at the end.
+It's... just an object that we'll use to execute this.
+Do that with `$result = $stmt->executeQuery()`.

+*Finally*, to get the actual *data* off of the result, say `dd(result->)`... and there are a number of methods to choose from.
+Use `fetchAllAssociative()`.

+This will fetch all of the rows and give each to us as an *associative* array.

+Watch: head back over and... perfect!
+We get 20 rows for each of the 20 fortune cookies in the system!
+And this is the raw data coming from the database.

+## A More Complex Query

-Okay, let's rewrite this QueryBuilder query up here in raw SQL.
-I'll take this part off and paste in this very long query.
-We'll go through this, but there's nothing really special about it.
+Okay, let's rewrite this entire QueryBuilder query up here in raw SQL.
+To save time, I'll paste in the final product: a *long* string... with nothing particularly special.
 We're selecting `SUM`, `AS fortunesPrinted`, the `AVG`, `category.name`, `FROM fortune_cookie`, and then we do our `INNER JOIN` over to `category`.

-The biggest difference is that, when we do a `JOIN` with the QueryBuilder, we can just join across this relationship, and that's all we need to say.
-In raw SQL, however, we need to help it and actually *specify* that we're joining over to `category` and describe that we're joining on `category.id = fortune_cookie.category_id`.
-The rest is pretty normal - `fortune_cookie.category_id = :category`.
-So even though we're running raw SQL, we're still not going to do something like changing this to `$category->getId()`.
-That's a *huge* no-no, and it opens you up to SQL injection attacks.
-We're going to stick with these nice little placeholders like `:category`.
+The big difference is that, when we do a `JOIN` with the QueryBuilder, we can just join across the relationship... and that's all we need to say.
+In raw SQL, however, we need to help it by *specifying* that we're joining over to `category` and describe that we're joining on `category.id = fortune_cookie.category_id`.

+The rest is pretty normal... except for `fortune_cookie.category_id = :category`.
-To fill that in, down here where we execute the query, we'll pass `'category' =>`.
-And again, instead of passing the entire `$category` object like we did before, this is raw SQL, so we're going to pass `$category->getId()`.
-If we spin over and check this... got it!
-So this is a bit more work, but if it's a complex enough query, then that's totally fine.
+So even though we're running raw SQL, we're *still* *not* going to do something like concatenating dynamic stuff into our query.
+That's a *huge* no-no, and, as we know, opens us up to SQL injection attacks.
+Instead, stick with these nice placeholders like `:category`.
+To fill that in, down here where we execute the query, pass `'category' =>`.
+But this time, instead of passing the entire `$category` object like we did before, this is raw SQL, so we need to pass `$category->getId()`.

-By the way, instead of using `executeQuery()` to pass this `category` thing, we *could*, much like we see up here, use that `$stmt` object and say `->bindValue()`, which we can then bind to `'category', $category->getId()`.
-That's going to give us the same results as before, but notice that this returned an array with one row in it - an array of arrays.
-In this case, we really only want this array right here.
-That's easy!
-Instead of `fetchAllAssociative()`, we'll change this to `fetchAssociative()`.
+Ok!
+Spin over and check this out.
+Got it!
+So this doesn't look as awesome... but if your query is complex enough, don't hesitate to try this.

+## Using bindValue()

+By the way, instead of using `executeQuery()` to pass the `category`, we *could*, replace that with `$stmt->bindValue()` to bind `category` to `$category->getId()`.
+That's going to give us the same results as before.

+But, hmm, I'm realizing now that the result is an array inside of another array.
+What we *really* want to do is return *only* the associative array for the *one* result.
+No problem: instead of `fetchAllAssociative()`, use `fetchAssociative()`.

 And now... beautiful!
-We just get that first row.
+We get just that first row.

+## Hydrating into an Object

-You may remember that our method is supposed to return this `CategoryFortuneStats` object that we created last time.
-But what we *have* is this associative array.
+Now, you *may* remember that our method is *supposed* to return a `CategoryFortuneStats` object that we created earlier.
+Can we convert our array result into that object?
+Sure!
+It's not fancy, but easy enough.

+But... all *we* have is
+this associative array.
 That's really no problem, right?
-We can just take `$result->fetchAssociative()` and `return new CategoryFortuneStats()`.
-Then we can just grab the array keys from `$result->fetchAssociative()` to pass them as the correct arguments.
-But I'm going to be even *lazier* than that and use the spread operator and named arguments.
+Return a `new CategoryFortuneStats()`... and then we could grab the array keys from `$result->fetchAssociative()`... and pass them as the correct arguments.

+Or, you can be even *lazier* use the spread operator along with named arguments.
-Notice that our arguments are called `fortunesPrinted`, `fortunesAverage`, and `categoryName`.
-Over *here*, they are `fortunesPrinted`, `fortunesAverage`, and `name`... not `categoryName`, but `name`.
-First, we need to fix that so that it's *also* called `categoryName`.
-Go down here and add `as categoryName`, and then... yep!
-Now it's called `categoryName`.
-That means we can use named arguments now.
-I'll take out the `dd()` and the `return $results`, since we don't need those, and... check this out.
-We'll say `...$result->fetchAssociative()`.
-This is going to grab that array and spread it out across those arguments so we have three *correctly* named arguments, which is kind of fun.
-And now... our page *works*.
+Check it out: the arguments are called `fortunesPrinted`, `fortunesAverage`, and `categoryName`.
+Over *here*, they are `fortunesPrinted`, `fortunesAverage`, and `name`... not `categoryName`.
+Let's fix that.
+Down here, add `as categoryName`.
+And then... yep!
+It's called `categoryName`.

+*Now* we can use named arguments.
+Remove the `dd()` and the other return.
+Now, to `CategoryFortuneStats`, pass `...$result->fetchAssociative()`.

+This will grab that array and spread it out across those arguments so that we have three *correctly* named arguments... which is just kind of fun.

+And now... our page works!

-Next: Let's talk about organizing our repository so we can reuse parts of the query in *multiple* methods.
+Next: Let's talk about organizing our repository so we can *reuse* parts of our queries in *multiple* methods.